isomerpages/ncss-pc/pages/who-we-support.md

 <p>Nur Syahidah Alim was born with diplegia, a form of cerebral palsy marked
 by stiff lower limbs that results in difficulty walking or standing for extended periods of time.
 But the physical challenges were just the tip of the iceberg.
-She was constantly bullied and ostracised In school due to her condition, which prevented her from taking part in sports activities with her peers.</p>
+She was constantly bullied and ostracised in school due to her condition, which prevented her from taking part in sports activities with her peers.</p>
 <p>However, it was Syahidah who demonstrated the grit and determination of